Banjo on My Knee (film)

 Banjo on My Knee is a 1936 American musical comedy-drama film directed by John Cromwell.
-The film was nominated for an Academy Award in the category Sound Recording (Edmund H. Hansen).
+The film was nominated for an Academy Award in the Best Sound Recording category for the work of Edmund H. Hansen.

 Plot

-Ernie Holley runs away on his wedding night because he thinks he has killed a wedding guest.
-His father Newt and his bride Pearl find him in New Orleans and persuade him to come home.
+Ernie Holley flees on his wedding night because he thinks that he has killed a wedding guest.
+His father Newt and his bride Pearl find him in New Orleans and persuade him to return home.